paramono/feincms-simpletable/README.rst

 feincms-simpletable is a feincms plugin that adds a new content type for tables.
-Just copy-paste your data from Calc or Office spreadsheet into simple table content in admin, and it will be automatically converted to html and rendered as such on your website
+Just copy-paste your data from Calc or Office spreadsheet into SimpleTableContent in admin, and it will be automatically converted to html and rendered as such on your website

-Current limitation: merged cells are not supported
+**Current limitation**: merged cells are not supported

 Quick start
 -----------